 Note: We’ll use running, jogging, and walking interchangeably.
 The difference between these three is the intensity.
 Do what you can handle, and you’ll see the benefits.
 A walk is as good as a run if that’s what your body can take.

 Planning a daily jog or run is one of the best gifts to give yourself.
-Even a 25-minute walk a day has long-lasting effects that can add up to add up to seven years to your life.
+Even a 25-minute walk a day has long-lasting effects that can add up to seven years to your life.
 But that’s not all exercise can do for you.

 In fact, a daily jog can help promote physical, mental and emotional health.
 Taking the time to run each day may seem like a major commitment at the onset, but it’s one that quickly pays dividends.